cognitive-space/cspace-web/content/blog/2023/Role of AI and ML in Satellite Constellation Management.md

 ---
 title: >-
-  Automated Satellite Operations: Pioneering the Future of Constellation Management
+  The Role of Artificial Intelligence and Machine Learning in Satellite Constellation Management
 date: 2023-11-30T00:00:00-06:00
 draft: false
 description: 'The role of AI and ML in satellite constellation management '